 Cost and Installation

-Prices for drain-water heat recovery systems range from $300 to $500.
+Purchase prices for drain-water heat recovery systems range from $300 to $500.
 You'll need a qualified plumbing and heating contractor to install the system.
 Installation will usually be less expensive in new home construction.
 Paybacks range from 2.5 to 7 years, depending on how often the system is used, and the temperature of the incoming water, which is dependent on ground temperatures.